 - impact of being thrown to the ground

 Sports injuries are very prevalent.
-When engaging in a sport that is physically engaging the chance of receiving an injury are quite high.
-Not all sports are dangerous, however, there are some sports that can cause serious harm to the spine.
-Listed below are a few example:
+When engaging in a sport that is physically participating the chance of receiving an injury are quite high.
+Not all sports are dangerous; however, some sports can cause serious harm to the spine.
+Listed below are a few examples:

 - mixed martial arts

-Diving for example is a sport that has a relationship to spinal cord injuries.
-Next, to walking and camping, swimming and diving is one of the most popular recreational activities for children.
+Diving, for instance, is a sport that has a relationship with spinal cord injuries.
+Next, to walking and camping, swimming and diving are one of the most popular recreational activities for children.
 Some reports list the number of young people impacted by spinal cord injuries as a result of diving is as high 7,000 per year.
-Since an accident of this nature, where paralysis is possibly involved, occurs within water, it can be a lethal injury.
+Since an accident of this nature, where paralysis is possibly involved, occurs within the water, it can be a fatal injury.
 Private swimming pools (90%) is the most common place for a diving injury.

-You should never dive into water that is less than 10 feet deep and when it doubt, lead into the water with your feet and not your upper torso.
+You should never dive into water that is less than 10 feet deep and when in doubt, lead into the water with your feet and not your upper torso.

-There are a number of unfortunate and famous cases of athletes dealing with traumatic spinal cord injuries.
-As to be expected most of the infamous spinal cord injuries took place on the football field.
+There are several unfortunate and famous cases of athletes dealing with traumatic spinal cord injuries.
+As to be expected, most of the infamous spinal cord injuries took place on the football field.

 During a 1978 preseason game against the Oakland Raiders, New England Patriots wide receiver Darryl Stingley had a violent collision with Jack Tatum, of Oakland.
-That hit left Stingley motionless on the playing field and ultimately led him to a life as a quadriplegic.
-Stingley gained fame from his fortitude and activity following the injury.
-He passed away in 2007 at the age of 55 due to pneumonia which was exacerbated by his quadriplegia.
+That hit left Stingley motionless on the playing field and ultimately led him to a life as a person with quadriplegia.
+Stingley gained fame from his courage and activity following the injury.
+He passed away in 2007 at the age of 55 due to pneumonia, which was exacerbated by his quadriplegia.

 A recent example of the medical advancements regarding spinal cord injuries is former Rutgers University football player Eric LeGrand.
 During a 2010 game against Army, LeGrand was involved with a collision that traumatized his spinal cord.
-Even though he is confided to a wheel chair, LeGrand, through extensive physical therapy can breathe on his own and reports some feeling and movements in his upper body .
+Even though he is a wheelchair user, LeGrand, through extensive physical therapy, can breathe on his own and reports some feeling and movements in his upper body.

 Tumors – Are abnormal growths in any part of the body that serves no function.
-For those suffering from paralysis, any added weight to the body and growths that impact blood flow are very much concerning.
+For those who have paralysis, any added weight to the body and growths that impact blood flow are very much concerning.

-Infections are not usually a primary reason for spinal cord injury, however, there are some infections that do affect the spinal cord and create myelopathy.
-It is important to know this and how it can relate to the spinal cord injury you may be feeling.
+Infections are not usually a primary reason for spinal cord injury.
+However, some infections do affect the spinal cord and create myelopathy.
+It is essential to know this, and how it can relate to the spinal cord injury, you may be feeling.
 Listed below are some viruses that can cause spinal cord injury:

 - Syphilis – this is a sexually transmitted and contagious disease that invades the spinal cord and nervous system.
 During the World War II era, syphilis was considered a major health concern.
 While no longer the same concern because of the increase in sexual education, there are still plenty of syphilis cases in the United States.
 In 2014, the Center for Disease control listed just under 20,000 new cases.

-- Herpes – there are a number of strains of the herpes virus that can affect the spinal cord.
-Those within the herpes group include: herpes simplex virus, varcella zoster (chickenpox) and Epstein-Barr virus.
+- Herpes – several strains of the herpes virus can affect the spinal cord.
+Those within the herpes group include herpes simplex virus, varicella zoster (chickenpox), and Epstein-Barr virus.

 - Tuberculosis – like the other disease and infection listed.
 Tuberculosis can have devastating effects on the neurological system.
 Like polio, tuberculosis isn’t that prevalent in developed countries.
-Still, from 2014 too 2015, there was an 1.6% increase of cases in the United States.
+Still, from 2014 too 2015, there was a 1.6% increase in cases in the United States.

-- Fungal Infection – this is a rare condition but a condition that is plausible.
-There is a specific kind of fungi that called aspergillum that can invade the spinal epidural space.
-Once it invades the spinal canal it can lead to a growth known as granulomas that have the potential to comes the spinal canal and thus damage the spinal cord.
+- Fungal Infection – this is a rare condition but a plausible condition.
+There is a specific kind of fungi called aspergillum that can invade the spinal epidural space.
+Once it invades the spinal canal, it can lead to a growth known as granulomas that have the potential to comes the spinal canal and thus damage the spinal cord.

 Fungal meningitis occurs when blood containing fungus reaches and settles into the spinal cord.
-This is a problem for those who are dealing with weakened immune systems.
+It is a problem for those who are dealing with weakened immune systems.

-- Parasitic Infection – In many undeveloped countries parasitic infection are prevalent and the parasite usually tapeworms can invade the final cords and the cause great harm to the spine.
+- Parasitic Infection – In many undeveloped countries, parasitic infection is prevalent, and the parasite usually tapeworms can invade the final cords and the great cause of harm to the spine.

-- Motorcycle accidents which are the most prevalent when it involves vehicular accidents.
+- Motorcycle accidents are the most prevalent when it involves vehicular accidents.

 The use of alcohol, after a spinal cord injury, can lead to the person experiencing the more negative effect.
 Research has shown and proven the many negative side effects of drinking after spinal cord injury.
-A very important fact to know is that alcohol is considered a drug that affects the spinal cord and the brain.
-Excessive alcohol usage for someone with a serious injury can lead to increased depression.
+A fundamental fact to know is that alcohol is considered a drug that affects the spinal cord and the brain.
+Excessive alcohol usage for someone with a severe injury can lead to increased depression.